tsaastam/packer-centos-vagrant/README.md

 ## What &amp; how

-I've been playing around with automating VM image downloads in a secure, easily replicable way.
+I've been playing around with automating VM image downloads in a secure, replicable way.
 For this I'm using the following software:

-[CentOS](https://centos.org/) as my choice of Linux distribution [Packer](https://packer.io/) for downloading the ISO images of the distribution and turning them into Vagrant images [VirtualBox](https://virtualbox.org/) for running the Vagrant images with
+[CentOS](https://centos.org/) as my choice of Linux distribution
+[Packer](https://packer.io/) for downloading the ISO images of the distribution and turning them into Vagrant images
+[VirtualBox](https://virtualbox.org/) for running the Vagrant images with

 TODO next: explore using Docker to create more lightweight images to run inside each VM (for more granular control).